Nottingham Transport Heritage Centre Model Railway Exhibition, in association with Nottingham Model Railway Society

 Diary Details

-Saturday & Sunday 24th & 25th May 2025 [please note: not as originally advertised]
+Saturday & Sunday 16th & 17th May 2026 [please note: not as originally advertised]

-In 2025 the Nottingham Transport Heritage Centre Model Railway Exhibition, in partnership with Nottingham Model Railway Society, bring you a new, larger show, with everything you need for making your model railway.
+In 2026 the Nottingham Transport Heritage Centre Model Railway Exhibition, in partnership with Nottingham Model Railway Society, once again bring you their new, larger show, with everything you need for making your model railway.
 This year sees the opening of our new exhibition hall, with over 10,000 square feet of displays, crammed full of everything model railway related, making this one of the largest events of its kind in the East Midlands.
-We will bring you layouts of all gauges and eras, trade support for all your modelling needs, and demonstrations of ‘how to’.
+We will bring you layouts of all gauges and eras, trade support for all your modelling needs, and demonstrations of 'how to'.
 Layouts and trader listings will be updated as the bookings continue; please check back for the latest info.
 If you have a exhibitable layout and are interested in exhibiting it in future please email nthcmrx@gmail with your layout details and photographs.

 Opening Hours

-Saturday 24th May 2024, 10:00 – 17:00
+Saturday 16th May 2026, 10:00 - 17:00

-Sunday 25th May 2024, 10:00 – 16:00
+Sunday 17th May 2026, 10:00 - 16:00

 Venue